Cadillac Seville: First generation (1976–1979)

 Early Sevilles produced between April 1975 (a total of 16,355) to the close of the 1976 model year were the first Cadillacs to use the smaller GM wheel bolt pattern (5 lugs with a 4.75 in bolt circle; the 2003–2009 XLR also uses this pattern).
 The first Sevilles shared a minority of components with the X-Body.
-The rear drums measured 11 in and were similar to the ones used with the Nova 9C1 (police option) and A-body (Chevelle, Cutlass, Regal, LeMans) intermediate station wagons.
+The rear drums measured 11 in and were similar to the ones used with the Nova 9C1 (police option) and A-body (Chevrolet Chevelle, Oldsmobile Cutlass, Buick Regal, Pontiac LeMans) intermediate station wagons.
 Starting with the 1977 model year, production Sevilles used the larger 5-lug bolt circle common to full-size Chevrolet passenger cars (1971–76), Cadillacs, Buicks, Oldsmobiles, Pontiacs, and half-ton Chevrolet/GMC light trucks and vans.
 It also received rear disc brakes, a design which would surface a year later as an option on the F-body Pontiac Trans Am.
-1975–76 models included a vinyl roof, to less expensively cover the roof's two part construction, the rear section around the C-pillar was pressed especially for Cadillac and X-body pressing was used for the forward section.
+1975–76 models included a vinyl roof to less expensively cover the roof's two part construction.
+The rear section around the C-pillar was pressed especially for Cadillac, and X-body pressing was used for the forward section.
 Due to customer demand, a painted steel roof was offered in 1977, requiring a new full roof stamping.
 1977 Seville production increased slightly to 45,060 vehicles.
 The last year, production increased to the first generation's peak production, at 56,985.

 The engine was an Oldsmobile-sourced 350 CID V8, fitted with a Bendix analog port fuel injection system.
-This system gave the Seville smooth driveability and performance that was usually lacking in domestic cars of this early emissions control era.
+This system gave the Seville smooth drivability and performance that was usually lacking in domestic cars of this early emissions control era.
 Power output was 180 hp, and fuel economy was 15 MPG in the city and 21 MPG on the highway.
 While standard on Seville, this EFI system was optional on the full size models starting in 1975.
-Performance was considered good for the era, with zero-to-60 mi/h taking 11.5 seconds.
-A diesel 350 CID LF9 V8 was added in 1978.
+Performance was considered good for the era, with taking 11.5 seconds.
+A diesel displacing 350 CID LF9 V8 was added in 1978.